Sport in Pakistan: Sailing

 The Pakistan Sailing Federation is the national body, with Karachi and Balochistan Sailing/Yachting Associations as its major units.
-Byram Dinshawji Avari won gold medals for Pakistan at the 1978 Asian Games in Bangkok, and again at the 1982 Asian Games in New Delhi.
+Byram Dinshawji Avari, Commodore of Karachi Yacht Club in 1976 and 1980, won gold medals for Pakistan at the 1978 Asian Games in Bangkok, and again at the 1982 Asian Games in New Delhi.
 Goshpi Avari won the medal with her husband, Byram, at the 1982 Games.
 She was the first and, until 2010, the only Pakistani woman to have won a gold medal at a major international competition.
+She also became the first woman in the world to win an Asian Games gold medal in this category.
 Byram D. Avari also won a silver medal at the Enterprise World Championship held in Canada in 1978.
 In 2004, Mohammad Tanveer of Pakistan won a silver medal in the Mistral Asian Championship held in Bombay.
 Shazli Tahir won silver and Junaid Ahmed won a bronze medal in the first CAS International Sailing Championship in April 2008.
-Muhammad Zakaullah is a keen yachtsman and has represented Pakistan at numerous international events.
-He has won gold medals at the Asian Games twice.
+Muhammad Zakaullah represented Pakistan at numerous international events and won gold medals at the 1986 Asian Games and 1990 Asian Games.
 Munir Sadiq sailed into the record books in 1998 Asian Games, as his silver medal in the open enterprise class made him the first sailor to win five medals in the Asian Games.
 He had previously won three gold medals in the enterprise class in 1978, 1986 and 1990, as well as a silver in the same class in 1994.
-Notable sailors who competed at the Olympics include Khalid Akhtar, Arshad Choudhry, Javed Rasool and Mamoon Sadiq.
+Khalid Akhtar won a gold medal during the 1982 Asian Games in the OK Dinghy.
+Other notable sailors who competed at the Olympics include Arshad Choudhry, Javed Rasool and Mamoon Sadiq.